WiredSpast/G-Trigger/README.md

 ## Requested features
 - [ ] Always on top toggle
-- [ ] Save/Load configurations
+- [x] Save/Load configurations
 - [ ] Global on/off hotkey switch
-- [x] Variable use in packets for example:
+- [x] Variable use in packets and commands for example:
   - `{in:Chat}{i:$(userId)}{s:"$(message)"}{i:$(gesture)}{i:$(style)}{i:0}{i:$(trackingId)}` to intercept any incoming chatpacket regardless of content
   - `{out:Chat}{s:"So you said $(message)"}{i:0}{i:0}` use the variables from the trigger in the reaction